 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy Zuppa Toscana is a comforting soup made with sausage, potatoes, kale, and bacon in a savory cream broth the whole family will love!
+This Zuppa Toscana copycat is pure comfort in a bowl made with sausage, potatoes, kale, and bacon in a creamy broth.
+It’s simple to make at home and always a hit with the whole family.

 Want to Save This Recipe?